qmlcode/qml/docs/source/index.rst

     AS Christensen, FA Faber, B Huang, LA Bratholm, A Tkatchenko, KR Müller, OA von Lilienfeld (2017) "QML: A Python Toolkit for Quantum Machine Learning" https://github.com/qmlcode/qml

-For citation of the individual procedures of QML, please see: `citation`
+For citation of the individual procedures of QML, please see the "Citing use of QML" section.

 .. toctree::
    :maxdepth: 2